PCrnjak/MSG-compliant-AI-stepper-gripper/README.md

 # Liability
 1. The software and hardware are still in development and may contain bugs, errors, or incomplete features.
 2. Users are encouraged to use this software and hardware responsibly and at their own risk.
+3. Users should take full responsibility when the device is built by themself since we cant guarante proper following of instructions, quality of parts or proper handling

 # Support